This butternut squash and Brussel sprouts side dish are perfect as a Thanksgiving side dish or on your fall table!

 Feel free to mix in additional vegetables such as sliced onion, whole mushrooms, broccoli, or cauliflower to really customize this dish!

-Add a little crunch by including 1/4 cup pecans.
+Add a little crunch by including ¼ cup of pecans or walnuts.

 Diet Adaptions

-- Paleo – to ensure your butternut squash and Brussel sprouts comply, but sure to use real maple syrup.
+- Paleo - to ensure that the roasted veggies comply, but sure to use real maple syrup.
+Skip the dried cranberries or swap them with dried fruit that doesn't add sugar.

 Step by Step Instructions

-Prepare your vegetables by washing and slicing, coat with seasoning and roast.
-Then all that’s left to do is add some additional flavors, finish baking, and serve!
+Prepare the roasted Brussel sprouts and butternut squash by washing and slicing, coat with seasoning, and roast.
+Then all that's left to do is add some additional flavors, finish baking, and serve!

 Prep Ingredients